 So today – Ashura, the Tenth of Muharram, the 1,375th anniversary of the martyrdom of Hussein – my heart is with everyone who is mourning the cosmic tragedy of Karbala, and vowing to fight for truth and justice with heart, tongue and hand, come what may.

-Posted by Kevin Barrett on November 3, 2014, With 5446 Reads Filed under 9/11, Investigations, JFK Assassination.
+Posted by Kevin Barrett on November 3, 2014, With 5455 Reads Filed under 9/11, Investigations, JFK Assassination.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.